 That said, I did use Natracare disposables for the first few days as I didn’t want to deal with washing reusables so soon after birth.
 Natracare are free from plastic, chlorine and other nasty chemicals and are made from organic cotton, so even though nothing is biodegradable in landfill, they’re the most eco-friendly disposable option out there.
 I then switched to reusables after I felt a bit more physically capable.

-I highly recommend Fab Pads postpartum pads from Etsy as a lovely, comfortable maternity pad.
+I highly recommend Pussy Pads postpartum pads from Etsy as a lovely, comfortable maternity pad but, if you’re not UK-based, there are plenty of alternative reusable postpartum options on from international sellers Etsy.

 Along with your eco pad of choice, make sure you take 5 or 6 pairs of big, comfy knickers.